A7 Ukulele Chord: Learn How to Play

 Variation #3

-This time with more open string, we’ll present another variation on the A7 chord.
+This time with more open strings, we’ll present another variation on the A7 chord.
 Fret the seventh fret of the C string with your 2nd finger and the sixth fret of the G string with your 1st finger.
 After that, strum the other two strings open.

 It also has the advantage of playing a chord with multiple open strings.
 Opting for such chord shapes is the prime advantage because they contain a piercing and clean quality compared to chords with fewer open strings.